 A DRINK OF WATER (John 4:1-42).

 It was hot that day and I had to go and get water from Jacob’s well outside of town.
 The other women went when it was cooler.
 I could not go with them because I had slept with some of their husbands.
 I was married five times and now I was living with a sixth man.
 When I came to the well, there was a stranger waiting for me.
 He looked tired and dusty from his journey.
 Immediately, He asked me for a drink.
 His apparel indicated that He was a Jew and that surprised me because we Samaritans did not get along with Jews.
 I tried to tell the stranger that it was not proper for me to give Him a drink.
 Then He surprised me even more by telling me that if I would ask Him, He would give me a drink and I would no longer have to draw water from the well.
 I was puzzled and reminded Him how He could draw such water without anything to draw with.
 He was empty handed.
 His answer was even more mysterious.
-The water would not come from the well but from Him.
+The water would not come from the well, but from Him.
 After I would receive it from Him, I too would be a well for others.
 And I would no longer be thirsty.

-The greatest news was that people with my background could change and become members of Jesus’ kingdom.
-God was not interested in punishing us but in saving us from our own imprisonment.
+The greatest news was that people with my background could change and become members of Jesus’ Kingdom.
+God was not interested in punishing us, but in saving us from our own imprisonment.
 I was living in a restricted society and now I felt freed from my sins.
-I realized what the stranger meant when He could give me a drink that would quench my thirst.
+I realized what the Stranger meant when He could give me a drink that would quench my thirst.
 It happened when I confessed my sins that I no longer desired to be subjected to them and my thirst for sinning ended.
 I became a blessing to myself and to many people in my town.
-I had no thought that my encounter with a stranger would have such an impact on so many.
+I had no thought that my encounter with this Stranger would have such an impact on so many.
 When Jesus and His companions left our town, He took my story with Him as an example and it began to travel into the future.
-I did hear rumors about the nameless Samaritan woman that had refused to give a drink to the man Moses had predicted would come.
-We Samaritans believed that Jesus was that Man and what a difference He made for us.
+I did hear rumors about the nameless “Samaritan Woman” that had refused to give a drink to the “Man” Moses had predicted would come.
+We Samaritans believed that Jesus was that Man!
+And what a difference He made for us.
 It shall be my hope that you too become one of His followers.